Praggyann/Praggyann/README.md

-- 👋 Hi, I’m @Praggyann
+- 👋 Hi, I’m Pragyan!
-- 👀 I’m interested in Machine learning
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning to develop in C++
 - 📫 How to reach me: email- pragyanaditya000@gmail.com

 <!---